 Adherence counseling will be provided to study participants who are on ART study drugs at each study visit.
-This counseling will be provided in accordance to local SOPs developed using standardized materials developed by the protocol team and external experts.
-These materials will address topics such as the complexity of the regimen, regimen, potential side-effects, the length of the regimen, and the need to continue treatment despite symptomatic improvement.
-As a result, guidelines for adherence counseling will help to ensure that participants understand their own regimen, understand the importance of adherence to their health, and can strategize with their clinicians about barriers and facilitators to adherence.
+This counseling will be provided in accordance to local SOPs and will be conducted using a checklist developed by the protocol team and external experts.
+Topics such as the complexity of the regimen, potential side-effects, and the need to continue treatment despite symptomatic improvement will be covered during the adherence counseling sessions.